adrsolheim/sar_optical_experiment/LIDAR.md

 # LiDAR Points In A Single Pixel

+LiDAR points in a single pixel seem to range anywhere from 10 to more than 50 points.
 Some of these points seem to reflect above sea level values from
 - ground
 - mid-canopy
 - **top of canopy**